bevyengine/rfcs/rfcs/51-animation-composition.md

 clip C is 0.125.
 If multiple paths to a end clip are present, the final weight for the clip is the sum of all path's weights.

-After traversing the graph, the weights of all active inputs are normalized.
+After traversing the graph, the weights of all active inputs are clamped and normalized.

 By default, a dedicated system will run before sampling every app tick that evaluates every changed graph, relying on change detection to ensure that any